quangloc99/itmo-bcomp-trace-table-generator-2018/README.md

 ```

 The lines begins with `Client` is the input line for bcomp, and lines begins with `Bcomp` is the bcomp's responses.
+> you can also see that I clear the flag for VU1 by default because I was too lazy not to handle the IO separately :).

 ## Limitations
 - Can only works with VU1.
 It can be modified thought to work with other VU and also even input, but I was too lazy to do that.